The world’s most popular search engine is ever evolving, but what does that mean for your website?

 Use mobile responsive web templates, research longtail keywords for your business, and add well thought out meta description to keep up with the new changes.

 By the way, we’d love to help you with all your SEO needs.
-Please visit our SEO Services Page, for more details.
+Please visit our professional SEO Services page , for more details.

 Update: Just a few weeks after publishing this post, Google decided to revert back to the older meta description length, after almost 6 months of testing the longer character limit.